hanfeiye/ParameterizedNN/README.md

 It runs on 114.212.235.193 since Bowen Zhang ( one of members of NJU HEP group ) has installed Keras and its depencence on it(Thanks, Bowen!).

+Notes:
-+ Note: if you are interested in Keras, please refer to this page.
++ If you are interested in Keras, please refer to this page.
 [Keras](https://keras.io/zh/)
++ Information on what is artificial neural network and how it works can be found on Internet.

 ## Log and Clone this repo.
 First, log on 114.212.235.193 by your own account, UserName@114.212.235.193